lordsarcastic/lazerpay-rust-sdk/README.md

 ### Examples

-To try out the examples, you can use the following command:
+You could also try out the examples in the project.
+For example, to run the payment example, run:

 ```sh
 cargo run --example payment